aumpierre-unb/Internal-Fluid-Flow-for-GNU-Octave/README.md

 By default, pipe is assumed to be 1 m long, L = 100 (in cm).

 By default, pipe is assumed to be smooth.
 Relative roughness is reset to eps = 0.05, if eps > 0.05.

+By default, fluid is assumed to be water at 25 °C, and rho = 0.997 (in g/cc) and mu = 0.0091 (in g/cm/s).

+By default, gravitational acceleration is that of Earth, g = 981 (in cm/s/s).

 Notice that default values are given in the cgs unit system and, if taken, all other parameters must as well be given in cgs units.